learn-co-curriculum/dsc-type-1-and-2-error/README.md

-Finally, you can take your z-score and apply standard lookup tables based on your knowledge of the normal distribution to determine the probability
+Finally, you can take your $z$-score and apply standard lookup tables based on your knowledge of the normal distribution to determine the probability

 ```python